atarazana/gramola-operator/part-1-1.md

 * [Go](https://golang.org/dl) 1.13.5+
 * [Operator SDK](https://sdk.operatorframework.io/build/) v1.0.0+
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) 1.14.8+
-* Access to a OCI compliant image registry, I'll be using [quay.io](https://quay.io), although other registries should work as well.
+* Access to an OCI compliant image registry where you can push images, I'll be using [quay.io](https://quay.io), other registries should work as well.
 * Kubernetes/OpenShift Cluster (where you have administrative permissions) or use [Minikube](https://minikube.sigs.k8s.io/docs/start/) as we're going to do most of the time in this guide.

 Quick access to install the Operator SDK [here](https://sdk.operatorframework.io/docs/installation/install-operator-sdk/)